karia19/toto_app.1.2/README.md

 The server provides the following API endpoints:

 - `GET /api/v1/toto/history_odds`: Retrieves Toto historical odds data for a specific day from the Redis database.
-The data is fetched from the Veikkaus API if it's not already stored.
+The data is fetched from the Veikkaus API.

 - `GET /api/v1/toto/history`: Calculates statistics based on track starts, drivers, and coach success in the track.